paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 > "Why not use [`app.systemAttribute()`](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/reference/ASLR_cmds.html#//apple_ref/doc/uid/TP40000983-CH216-SW45)?
 Isn't this API designed for retrieving environment variables?"

 Yes, it is.
 But there is a problem: Multibyte strings, more specifically UTF-8 strings, like emojis or some non-ASCII characters.
-Unfortunately, `app.systemAttribute()` mangles those — and I need my Germän Umlaute 🧐.
+Unfortunately, `app.systemAttribute()` mangles those — and I like my Germän Umlaute 🧐.

 So, our final solution looks like this: